-If ever there was a case of consultants needing to warn clients that a change of course was needed, surely this was it, but Far East BRT's warnings were also dismissed by the World Bank's consultants doing BRT planning in Ho Chi Minh City as being overly negative.
-What was needed, these consultants emphasized, was a positive attitude and willingness to experiment.
-(As noted in the article, Far East BRT's view is that what is needed is excellent BRT planning and design.)
+If ever there was a case of consultants needing to advise clients that a change of course was necessary in order to avert a very poor outcome, surely this was it, but the World Bank's consultants doing BRT planning in Ho Chi Minh City instead emphasized that what was needed was a positive attitude and willingness to experiment.

 Officials and project proponents [...] can be blinkered by misplaced confidence in the design team.

 Oblivious to the slow-moving train wreck that the project represented, the World Bank's project manager, who had been saddled with the project by earlier project managers and World Bank BRT advisers who have since moved on to other regions, insisted that the project would succeed, proclaiming with supreme wishful thinking in the national Vietnamese media a couple of weeks prior to the opening of the system that the Hanoi BRT "will prove effective in meeting local commuters’ demand and easing traffic congestion."